cjstas/SummonGame/LudumDare_Checklist.md

 ~~Phase 1 completed.
 A 'game' has been created~~

 Notes for improvements
- [ ] enemies should spawn in random locations
+ [x] enemies should spawn in random locations
-	[ ] in order for this to feel fair, a summon indicator needs to be created in advance to show where they are spawning [ ] variance in enemy speed to make some more threatening [ ] graphic and proper hitbox for player
+	[x] in order for this to feel fair, a summon indicator needs to be created in advance to show where they are spawning [x] variance in enemy speed to make some more threatening [x] graphic and proper hitbox for player
-	[ ] visual indicators for hurt, iframes, etc
- [ ] graphic and proper hitbox for enemy
+ [x] graphic and proper hitbox for enemy
- [ ] limit on player shoot ability (cooldown)
+ [x] limit on player shoot ability (cooldown)

  [ ] Dodge system
 	[ ] Start position + angle + time = animation lock
-		[ ] Should be able to utilize the iFrame system or the invincibility system easily for this [ ] portal should be disabled at the start along with the timer. upon interacting or shooting the portal, it will activate and kick off the timer
+		[ ] Should be able to utilize the iFrame system or the invincibility system easily for this [x] portal should be disabled at the start along with the timer. upon interacting or shooting the portal, it will activate and kick off the timer
- [ ] transition scene (fade in & fade out) for scene transitions so that its not so jarring
+ [x] transition scene (fade in & fade out) for scene transitions so that its not so jarring
+	 [x] Instead of this, I opted to give the player a teleporter so that they can better pace and give them a chance to catch their breath
+ [ ] Improve HUD
+	 [x] Fix scaling issues
+	 [ ] Build an actually good looking graphic for the hud [x] Im bad at this

+ [ ] The selling section sucks right now improve it
+	 [x] Make tables and customers bigger
+	 [x] Move the teleportal to another room so that the player can leave at any time [x] Remove the Timer
+		 [x] Make the portal toggleable
+			 [x] Make turning off the portal banish all customers [ ] Make the customer math happen upon toggling the portal (not room navigation or otherwise) [ ] Set a spawn limit for tables (maybe 10?)
+	 [ ] Make the room that customers spawn in more friendly to navigate (try some designs to make the ovens closer) [ ] Make ovens act like tables (interact with a full oven instead of just spawning the dish inside it) [ ]

 ~~Phase 2 Finishing the Features~~